peichunhuang-1/proto-web-viz/README.md

+# ProtoWebViz
-# This project is to build an user interface for ProtoCore tools, currently building...
+This project aims to build a user interface as a frontend for ProtoCore tools using React.
+It is currently under development and will be integrated with ProtoCoreJS as the backend.